 The remaining time will be spent at a partnered ITT provider to develop your theoretical understanding of teaching and pedagogy.
 There in an expectation on the school to employ you once you become a qualified teacher.

 The programme usually lasts for one year and is full-time.

 All School Direct places will lead to qualified teacher status (QTS) and many, though not all, will also award you a postgraduate certificate in education (PGCE) validated by a higher education institution (HEI).

 UK and EU resident School Direct participants are eligible for a training bursary.
 Being one of government’s priority subjects, physics, along with maths and chemistry are given the highest bursaries of all teaching subjects.
 The bursary amount is determined on your degree classification.

-If you have a first class degree you will receive £20,000, a 2:1 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).
+If you have a first class or 2.1 degree you will receive £20,000, a 2.2 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).
 These bursaries are tax-free and paid in monthly instalments during your course.
 For full details refer to the The National College for Teaching and Leadership’s bursary information.

-In addition, if you train in a school where more than a quarter of pupils are eligible for free school meals you may also receive an additional 25 per cent top up to your training bursary.
+In addition, if you train in a school where more than 35 percent of pupils are eligible for free school meals you may also receive an additional 25 per cent top up to your training bursary.